lziest/lziest.github.io/_posts/2016-07-01-first-post.markdown

 ---
 layout: post
-title:  "To vendor or not to vendor, this is a question."
+title:  "To vendor or not to vendor, that is a question."
 date:   2016-07-02 20:00:00 -0700
 categories: golang programming
 ---